Work Stress & Burnout

 - You snore or feel sleepy during the day

-- You have headaches, BP, diabetes, thyroid symptoms, chronic pain, or neurological symptoms
+- You have headaches, high blood pressure, diabetes, thyroid symptoms, chronic pain, or neurological symptoms

-- You are in a high-responsibility or safety-sensitive role
+- You work in a high-responsibility or safety-sensitive role

 When to Seek Urgent Care